Page last updated:

 Developers who want increased read throughput can configure

-For more information, see Understanding Workload Types.
+For more information, see About Workload Types.

 For high-level information on the leader-follower process, see Leader-Follower Setup and Failover Process.